[Okayama] The hot topic of Kasaoka Ramen! We visited six popular local ramen shops

 2. Idehara

-The menu here also has only two types: medium and large.
-I ordered the average.
-The soup had a strong chicken flavor, and when I told her, ``It's rich and delicious!
-No wonder it's so popular,'' she said, ``Chicken alone can make it so delicious.''
-Sakamoto and Idehara are right nearby, so you can choose which store to go to depending on the crowd and business hours.
+This restaurant also offers a simple menu with only two portions: regular and large.
+I ordered the regular portion.
+The soup had a strong chicken flavor, and when I told them, "It's rich and delicious!
+I can see why it's so popular," they replied, "It's amazing how chicken alone can make it so delicious."
+Sakamoto and Idehara are very close to each other, so you can choose which restaurant to go to based on how busy it is and the opening hours.

-Closed: Mondays (the next day if Monday is a holiday)
+Closed: Mondays (or the following day if Monday is a public holiday)

 TEL: 0865-63-7667